 The Port of Rotterdam has reached another great milestone on the largest construction project currently taking place in the port—the development of the new quay walls in the Princess Amaliahaven.

-In total 80 sections will be built: 44 sections to construct an approximately 1,000-meter long quay wall on the APMT side and 36 sections for the approximately 800-meter long quay wall on the RWG side.
+In total 80 sections was used: 44 to construct an approximately 1,000-meter long quay wall on the APMT side and 36 sections for the approximately 800-meter long quay wall on the RWG side.

 The Port of Rotterdam Authority awarded the project to the construction consortium of HOCHTIEF, Ballast Nedam and Van Oord, after going through a European tendering procedure.
 The work started in spring 2021 and will take about 3 years to complete.

 As one of the consortium partners, Van Oord is taking care of the dredging and earthmoving work within the project.
 This includes dredging the quays to a depth of more than 20 metres below New Amsterdam Water Level (NAP).